-Another factor was responding to the dramatic changes in how people across all demographics receive their information and media.
+Another factor was responding to the dramatic changes in how people across all demographics are getting their information and media.
 Mobile, social and digital media are reshaping news.
 With a smaller budget of \$3.5 million for 2016, leveraging additional value was critical.
 This was done with traffic and weather live read spots on radio stations throughout the six county region; digital, mobile friendly banner ads and videos in multiple languages; and search engine optimization.

 Metropolitan continued with its multi-media approach with paid advertising in 53 community newspapers in six languages which expanded the reach of the conservation message.
-Metropolitan continued to focus on reaching more Californians, especially the younger demographics in the region, which required creative approaches.
-Metropolitan used Snapchat geofilters and Facebook Live broadcasts, while exploring marketing and educational opportunities that used a range of augmented reality tools and games to provide information about water conservation.
+Metropolitan continued to focus on reaching more Californians, especially the younger demographics in the region which required creative approaches.
+Metropolitan used Snapchat geofilters, Facebook Live broadcasts, and explored marketing and educational opportunities using a range of augmented reality tools and games to provide information about water conservation.

-In 2017, a new media campaign called "H2Love Letters" extended a big thanks through fun messages on billboards, buses and newspapers.
+In 2017, a new media campaign called "H2Love Letters" extended a big thanks through fun messages on billboards, busses, newspapers and even the Santa Monica Pier Ferris wheel.
 H2Love Letters continued the messaging of Metropolitan's original H2Love campaign, with a personal touch.
 The goal of the campaign is to get Southern Californians to rethink how they value water and make a commitment to water conservation as a way of life.

-The latest conservation campaign was featured on 450 billboards in six languages across Southern California.
-The \$2.8 million media buy for the campaign was delivered through 3,200 radio spots on 75 Southern California stations, print ads in community newspapers, online video advertising and through Metropolitan's growing social media network.
+The latest conservation campaign will be featured on 450 billboards in six languages across Southern California.
+The \$2.8 million media buy for the campaign also will be delivered through 3,200 radio spots on 75 Southern California stations, print ads in community newspapers, online video advertising and through Metropolitan's growing social media network.

 Metropolitan also found creative ways to directly share the conservation message with the public.
-The H2Love campaign took over the Ferris wheel on the Santa Monica pier for four consecutive Saturday nights in August and September.
-The water-saving message was delivered to thousands of beachgoers and visitors through the Ferris wheel's live webcam and television broadcasts.
+The H2Love campaign took over the Ferris wheel at the Santa Monica pier for four consecutive Saturday nights in August and September.
+The water-saving message was delivered to thousands of beachgoers and visitors through the Ferris wheel's live web cam and television broadcasts.
 As it did the previous summer, Metropolitan partnered with Major League Soccer's LA Galaxy, which promoted conservation through an exciting and fun video featuring goalie Brian Rowe and other in-stadium messaging.
 Rowe also helped Metropolitan showcase wise water use at the August dedication of a new conservation garden and educational center at Debs Regional Park in Los Angeles.

-All of the elements of Metropolitan's latest water-saving campaign direct audiences to bewaterwise.com[®], Metropolitan's online water conservation portal available in English, Spanish and Chinese.
+All of the elements of Metropolitan's latest water-saving campaign direct audiences to bewaterwise.com, Metropolitan's online water conservation portal available in English, Spanish and Chinese.
 There, visitors can find conservation tips, online water-wise gardening classes, and access to Metropolitan's rebates for an array of water-saving devices such as sprinklers, irrigation devices, washing machines, toilets, rain barrels and more.